 The free event hosted by the Riverside County Department of Waste Resources is open to all county residents, but only waste from households, not businesses, will be accepted.

 Loads are limited to 15 gallons, or 125 pounds, per vehicle.
 Individual containers should be no larger than five gallons, nor weigh more than 50 pounds, organizers said.

-Anyone who misses the drop-off event can take their hazardous waste to the county facility in Palm Springs at 1100 Vella Road, which is open from 9 a.m. to 2 p.m. on Saturdays.
+Anyone who misses the drop-off event can take hazardous waste to the county facility in Palm Springs, at 1100 Vella Road, which is open from 7 a.m. to noon on Saturdays throughout September.